browserengineering/book/book/graphics.md

 [^11]: Right click on the link and "Copy URL".

-[^12]: If you're in the US, you'll probably see this phase take a
+[^12]: If you're not in Asia, you'll probably see this phase take a
     while: China is far away!

 [^13]: In the olden days of type writers, a new line was two